Listen to this article.

 What was it like to be an EMT?
 Where did you go from there?

 I loved being an EMT.
-I was in a position to completely manage a patient’s prehospital care, even if it was with only six drugs.
+I was in a position to interact with critical patients, even if it was with only six drugs.
 I was taught how to give the best care with very few resources, and the fraternity that I experienced was like nothing I had ever experienced.
 I spent some time with private ambulances and slowly got more and more interested in the complex tools, patients, and therapies that you can’t really see outside the hospital.
 I was lucky enough to witness the incredible nursing teams at DC hospitals, and that’s when nursing became my dream.

 Where did you go to school, and what did that progression/path look like?